-- Deliver high quality, evidence-based and age-appropriate RSHE. - Ensure that all key concepts of Relationships, Sex and Health education are covered in the curriculum to equip students for the wider world. - Prepare students for the onset of puberty and give them an understanding of sexual development and the importance of hygiene. - Create a positive culture around issues of sexuality and relationships, providing students the information they need to help them develop healthy and nurturing relationships of all kinds. - Provide a framework in which sensitive discussions can take place. - Ensure students know how and when to ask for help and where to access support. - Help students develop resilience, and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life.
+- Deliver high quality, evidence-based and age-appropriate RSHE. - Ensure comprehensive coverage of statutory content: the key concepts of Relationships, Sex and Health education to equip students for the wider world. - Prepare students for puberty, promoting hygiene and understanding of sexual development. - Foster a positive, inclusive culture around sexuality, identity and healthy relationships. - Create a structured and safe framework for the delivery of sensitive topics. - Ensure students know how and when to ask for help and where to access support. - Support students in developing resilience, confidence, empathy and self-respect. - Enable students to know how and where to access help and support.